Bira/octopus-carnival/_drafts/wir-mm3-4e-drow.md

 ## Draegloth Abomination

 Abyssal drow often summon, bind, and otherwise ally with demons, but some priestesses go further and make their own.
-Draegloths are created from a mix of demon and drider DNA in a process that involves a lot of foul rituals.
+Draegloths are created by abyssal magic from a mix of demon and drider DNA.

 Draegloths are pretty much impossible to control, which isn't usually a very desired trait in lab-bred monsters.
 Because of this their creation is usually